iamwizzdom/slideWiz/README.md

 * slice
 * pixel

-- col
-This attribute is used to define the number of columns needed for animations such as flip, slice and pixel.
+- `col` - This attribute is used to define the number of columns needed for animations such as flip, slice and pixel.

-- row
-This attribute is used to define the number of rows needed for pixel animation
+- `row` - This attribute is used to define the number of rows needed for pixel animation

-file: This attribute takes an array containing objects of the slide-show content. slideWiz currently accepts 5 attributes in each of these objects.
+- `file` - This attribute takes an array containing objects of the slide-show content. slideWiz currently accepts 5 attributes in each of these objects.

-- src
-This takes the image url
+- `src` - This takes the image url

-- title
-This takes the slide title, if not needed use a boolean 'false'
+- `title` - This takes the slide title, if not needed use a boolean 'false'

-- desc
-This takes the slide description, if not needed use a boolean 'false'
+- `desc` - This takes the slide description, if not needed use a boolean 'false'

--button
-This takes an object with 5 attributes which defines the button, if not needed use a boolean 'false'.
+- `button` - This takes an object with 5 attributes which defines the button, if not needed use a boolean 'false'.

+/**
-However, any of the button object attributes that are not needed should also be set to false
+*However, any of the button object attributes that are not needed should also be set to false */